AndrewZhao/AndrewZhao.github.io/_pages/about.md

 Work History:
 ======
 Jul.
 2019-present

         Research Associate, Key Laboratory of Computational Optical Imaging Technology, CAS

 Education:
 ======
 Sep.
 2013-Jun.
 2019

       Beijing Institute of Technology, Beijing, Ph.D. degree in Information and  Communication Engineering
  Sep.
 2009-Jun.
 2013

       Hebei University of Technology, Tianjin, Bachelor. degree in Electronic Information Engineering

 Working Fields and Publications:
 ======

- Working in  object detection in complex background and onboard real-time information processing. , etc., and has obtained 7 patents and published more than 10 Chinese and English papers in international and domestic academic journals.
+ Working in  object detection in complex background and onboard real-time information processing. , etc., and has obtained 7 patents and published more than 10 Chineseand English papers in international and
+   domestic academic journals.

 Representative Articles:
 ======